Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![Figure 14](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/good_popularity.png)
 Figure 14.
 Gelatinous host phylogeny showing a brownian motion reconstruction of associated amphipod richness - vulnerability (blue - common target, red - rare target).

 From the other side of the story, Figure 14 shows the evolution of the suitability of gelatinous hosts to a broad spectrum of hyperiid amphipod species.
 Hosts that harbor more species, such as salps, are less likely to develop a coevolutionary armsrace against a particular amphipod species.
-Blomberg's K for phylogenetic signal in amphipod richness is low, 0.0689.
+Blomberg's K for phylogenetic signal in amphipod richness is low, 0.0689 (0.6877 with flat branch lengths, a tenfold increase).

-The PACo (Balbuena et al., 2013) analysis of phylogenetic structure detected a slight but significant fit (Procrustes sum of squares = 23.07, goodness-of-fit: p-value=0, number of permutations =10), indicating the presence of co-divergence in shaping the topology of the cophylogeny.
+The PACo (Balbuena et al., 2013) analysis of phylogenetic structure detected a slight but significant fit (Procrustes sum of squares = 17.08, goodness-of-fit: p-value = 0, number of permutations = 100), indicating the presence of co-divergence in shaping the topology of the cophylogeny.

+But, which phylogeny has a stronger impact on the associations?

+A mantel test of the phylogenetic distance matrices against the association-based distance matrices (as carried out in Bersier & Kehrli, 2008) for each group reveals:
+Hyperiid amphipods: r = -0.127, p=0.861 (non-significant relationship).
+Gelatinous zooplankton hosts: r = 0.0124, p=0.427 (non-significant relationship).

+On a second approach to this question, I tried obtaining the mean Blomberg's K for each association in contrast to each of the phylogenies.
+The hyperiid amphipod phylogeny had a mean K of 0.5730 (SE: 0.5969), and the gelatinous host phylogeny had a mean K of 0.1583 (SE: 0.2901).
+The standard error values do not undermine the mean avlues, as the dispersion in this distribution is truncated to the left at 0.
+While we can probably conclude that phylogenetic signal exists in the association data with respect to both phylogenies, we cannot conclude that they are significantly different with this test.

 ###Phylogenetic community ecology